Negative capability: Wilfred Bion

-Lyacos: Negative capability and the social outcasts
+Dimitris Lyacos

-Greek author Dimitris Lyacos considers people living "in the margins" as possessing the negative capability that permits them to cross boundaries and, by accepting "the burden of the mystery", explore uncertainty and the flux of life against western norms and structures.
-In an interview in Berfrois Magazine Lyacos notes: "We carry with us a backpack of ideas, theories, insecurities and the detailed scenarios we project onto the future.
+Greek author Dimitris Lyacos has considered people living "in the margins" as possessing the negative capability that permits them to cross boundaries and, by accepting "the burden of the mystery", explore uncertainty and the flux of life against western norms and structures.
+In a 2018 interview in Berfrois Magazine Lyacos noted: "We carry with us a backpack of ideas, theories, insecurities and the detailed scenarios we project onto the future.
 Unlike us, outcasts, fugitives and people in the margins are the ones possessing the negative capability, the power to bear the "burden of the mystery"; immigrants cross seas that might engulf them.
 Their fear is overcome not only by the hope of a better life but also by their acceptance of those darker alleys, where time and space are created at the moment in which they are experienced."

-In the context of Zen
+Zen

 The notion of negative capability has been associated with Zen philosophy.
 Keats' man of negative capability had qualities that enabled him to "lose his self-identity, his 'imaginative identification' with and submission to things, and his power to achieve a unity with life".
 The Zen concept of satori is the outcome of passivity and receptivity, culminating in "sudden insight into the character of the real".
 Satori is reached without deliberate striving.
 The antecedent stages to satori: quest, search, ripening and explosion.
 The "quest" stage is accompanied by a strong feeling of uneasiness, resembling the capacity to practice negative capability while the mind is in a state of "uncertainties, mysteries and doubts".
 In the explosive stage (akin to Keats' 'chief intensity'), a man of negative capability effects a "fellowship with essence".